 Before the war, James Edwards was known to his family and friends as Jimmy.
 During wartime he acquired the nickname “Stocky,” meaning tough or plucky.
 It’s no wonder the name stuck to him.

 My mother June was good friends with Stocky’s younger sister Dorothy, until Dorothy’s death in 2005.
-It was an old newspaper photo of Dorothy that helped to inspire my novel called Bird’s Eye View, about a woman from Saskatchewan who joins the RCAF Women’s Division and becomes a photographic interpreter.
-Here’s the clipping, cut out of the Toronto Star and saved by my mother all these years.
+It was an old newspaper photo of Dorothy that inspired my novel Bird’s Eye View, about a woman from Saskatchewan who joins the RCAF Women’s Division and becomes a photographic interpreter.
+Here’s the Toronto Star clipping, saved by my mother all these years.
 Dorothy is on the left.

 While visiting Vancouver Island, my mother and I spent several hours with Stocky and his wife Toni at their lovely ocean-view home in Comox.
 There isn’t much new to say about Stocky’s wartime career, which has been written about many times.
 In fact, he was more interested in talking about the old days in Battleford.
 “I still get homesick for Saskatchewan sometimes,” he confessed.